Allez-y/Allez-y/README.md

 - 👋 Hi, I’m @Allez-y
-- 👀 I’m interested in streaming data analytics.
+- 👀 I’m interested in data science.
 - 🌱 I’m currently learning French.
-- 📫 How to reach me marc@goforthsci.com
+- 📫 How to reach me mark@goforthsci.com

 <!---
 Allez-y/Allez-y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.